 Create a Family Meal Plan

-10. Have a Social Life – but from a Distance
+10. You Can Still Have a Social Life

 Loneliness is a major drawback of remote work, and under quarantine, it’s easy to feel a bit more isolated.
-Even while practicing social distancing, you can keep your social life alive with these tips:
+You can still keep your social life alive while following social distancing measures:

 - Have virtual “water cooler” breaks with fellow employees via Slack or video chats.